 The 'Ringbahn' is the S-Bahn that circles around the inner city.
 Similar to a clock, every quarter of the circle takes approximately 15 minutes.

 The S-Bahn and U-Bahn operate till around 1:00h on weekdays, and 24 hours during the weekend.
 Einsteigen bitte!

 The Carnival of Cultures is a four-day urban festival that celebrates the cultural diversity of Berlin.
 Every year around Pentecost Sunday (around late May or early June), the district of Kreuzberg turns into a colourful street parade with dancers, musicians and artists.
 Dress up and enjoy the free and open programme of the festival!
-See the official website for the latest details.
+See the official website for the latest news.

 The annual 'Biermeile' is of course not an Oktoberfest, but actually something quite similar.
 This folk festival is held along a section of the Karl-Marx-Allee, in the first weekend of August.
 In between the U-Bahn stations of Strausberger Platz and Frankfurter Tor, you'll find a huge platform with about 350 breweries serving around 2,500 different beer specialties.
 Many German beers of course, but also specialties from around the world.
 The culinary delights make sure that you can keep going, and get a good taste of Germany!
-Free entrance.
-See website for more details.

 In Berlin you need to be ready for a shower, so keep an eye on the rain radar.

 Taxi apps like Uber work well in Berlin.

 The official Berlin Tourist Office has plenty of information to offer, in various languages.
 You can find several offices around the city, like in the Central Station and at Alexanderplatz 7.
 For further information, check out the official website.